Philadelphia Energy Solutions seeks to permanently shut oil refinery

 Shutting the refinery, the largest and oldest on the U.S. East Coast, would cost hundreds of jobs and squeeze gasoline supplies in the busiest, most densely populated corridor of the United States.

-The refinery is expected to begin layoffs of the 700 union workers as early as Wednesday, according to two sources familiar with the plans.
-They said employees have been instructed to immediately begin the process of mothballing units, shutting them indefinitely.
+The refinery is expected to begin layoffs of 700 union workers as early as Wednesday, according to two sources familiar with the plans.
+They said employees have been instructed to immediately begin the process of mothballing units.

 About 100 non-union employees will be laid off immediately, with a “significant” number of the 700 union employees expected to lose their jobs in mid-July, the sources said.

-The 335,000 barrel-per-day (bpd) complex, located in a densely populated area in the southern part of the city, erupted in flames in the early hours on Friday, in a series of explosions that could be heard miles away.
+The 335,000 barrel-per-day (bpd) complex, in a densely populated area in the southern part of the city, erupted in flames early on Friday, in a series of explosions that could be heard miles away.

 PES is expected to file a notice of intent with state and federal regulators as early as Wednesday, the sources said, which would start the closure process.
 A spokesperson for Philadelphia Energy Solutions on Tuesday night declined to comment.